-With the increased popularity of gluten free diets, ditching the grains looks a lot different now than it did a few years ago.
-Product options have increased, allowing you to enjoy the foods you love on a daily basis.
+With the increasing popularity of gluten free diets, ditching the grains looks a lot different now than it did a few years ago.
+Product options have grown, allowing you to enjoy the foods you love on a daily basis.
 Best of all, you don't have to neglect your budget to afford this lifestyle.
 While moving into a gluten free diet can be daunting, a few simple tips, tricks, and recipes will get you on your way.

 There are staples that every pantry should have, and stocking your pantry is one of the first steps to successful kitchen organizing.
 All it takes is just a little bit of planning to make your life that much easier!
 These basics will help your gluten free family prepare for any future meal without the frustration.